What is GDPR?

 The EU's General Data Protection Regulation (GDPR) will bring data protection legislation up-to-date with the way data is now used and stored by organisations and is an update on the current Data Protection Act 1998.
 It applies to any identifiable personal data that an organisation holds either on its employees, customers or other stakeholders.
 GDPR actually came into force in 2016 but will become law and apply in all EU member states from 25 May 2018.
 There are heavy fines for non-compliance, of up to €20m, or 4% of global annual turnover for the preceding financial year.

-Whilst the majority of businesses are now aware of GDPR, far less have a strategy in place to tackle the new law both on either existing data that the organisation holds or an ongoing basis.
+Whilst many businesses are now aware of GDPR, far less have a plan as to how they will tackle the new law on either the existing data that the organisation holds or an ongoing basis.
 The first step would be to run and audit on what personal data you are holding across your entire network.

 Determine your risk